NBA Rumors: Lakers GM Rob Pelinka Reveals Role Of Jeanie Buss In Successful Luol Deng Buyout

 The recent actions by Magic Johnson, Rob Pelinka, and Jeanie Buss showed that the Lakers are currently in the right hands.
 Johnson and Pelinka have already fulfilled their promise to bring a legitimate NBA superstar to the Lakers, but they will not stop improving their roster until they hang another championship banner at Staples Center.
 By successfully getting rid of Luol Deng and his lucrative deal, the Lakers are in a strong position to create enough salary cap space to sign a max free agent next offseason.

 The 2019 NBA free agency will feature several NBA superstars like Kyrie Irving, Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, Jimmy Butler, DeMarcus Cousins, and DeAndre Jordan.
-Pairing one of those players with LeBron James will increase the Lakers’ chance of beating powerhouse teams in the league, including the reigning NBA champions, Golden State Warriors.
+Pairing one of those players with LeBron James will increase the Lakers’ chance of beating powerhouse teams in the league, including the reigning NBA champions Golden State Warriors.